'It’s very clear to be seen that I’ve been out on a BMW."

-Michael Dunlop entered on BMW for Superbike and Superstock races at North West 200 but "up against it"
+Michael Dunlop entered on BMW for Superbike and Superstock races at North West 200 but 29-time Isle of Man TT winner "up against it"

 The Ballymoney man is seeking a first victory at the north coast road race since 2016, when he won a Superbike race on the Hawk Racing BMW S1000RR.